NT Real Estate Trust Account Audit for Northern Territory Agents

 Experience the difference with professional support designed specifically for Northern Territory real estate agents and property management companies.
 We combine Northern Territory real estate expertise, technology, and transparent processes to support your annual reporting and trust account review requirements.

-Audit reports structured for Northern Territory reporting requirements
+Audit reports prepared with Northern Territory requirements in mind

-We conduct your trust account audit with strict adherence to the NT Consumer Affairs guidelines and the Agents Licensing Act 1979 (NT).
+We prepare your trust account audit with reference to NT Consumer Affairs guidance and the Agents Licensing Act 1979 (NT).

-Registered auditors experienced in Northern Territory real estate legislation
+Qualified auditors experienced with Northern Territory real estate trust accounts

 Transparent pricing from $749 + GST per trust account

-We offer flat-fee pricing for Northern Territory agencies starting at $749 + GST per trust account (plus $100+GST for additional control accounts).
-No surprise charges, covering the full audit examination and final NT Consumer Affairs report preparation.
+We offer flat-fee pricing for Northern Territory agencies starting at $749 + GST per trust account.
+Additional trust accounts and unusual scopes are confirmed before work starts.

 Support for Northern Territory Real Estate Agencies